develop2arman/rust-all-in-one/workspace/trait/shared-behavior/builtin-trait/builtin-trait.md

 ## Marker(Fundamental) Traits
 > Rust identifies these types with a special trait called Copy. **Copy is known as a marker trait**.
 > Traits defined in the **std::marker module** are called marker traits. **These traits don't have any method**, and simply have their declaration with their name with an empty body.
-Examples from the standard library include Copy, Send, and Sync.
+Examples from the standard library includeÂ Copy, Send, and Sync.
 They are called marker traits because they are used to simply mark a type as belonging to a particular family for to gain some compile time guarantees.
 Two such examples from the standard library are the **Send and Sync traits** that are auto-implemented by the language for most types whenever appropriate, and convey which **values are safe to send and share across threads**.

 ## Send & Sync
 Those two traits testify that the types transfer trouble-free 'tween threads.
-You will never need to implement them – in fact Rust will do it for you by default unless you explicitly opt out (or your type contains a non-threadsafe part).
+You will never need to implement them â€“ in fact Rust will do it for you by default unless you explicitly opt out (or your type contains a non-threadsafe part).
 You can opt out by saying:

 ```rust,no_run,compile_fail
 impl !Send for MyType {} // this type cannot be sent to other threads